resource-watch/data-pre-processing/foo_068_rw0_agro_ecological_zones/README.md

 ## Agro-Ecological Zones Dataset Pre-processing
-This file describes the data pre-processing that was done to [the GAEZv4 Theme 1 Land and Water Resources Agro-Ecological Zones]({learn more link}) for [display on Resource Watch]({link to dataset's metadata page on Resource Watch}).
+This file describes the data pre-processing that was done to [the GAEZv4 AEZ Classification by climate, soil, terrain, LC (57 classes)]({learn more link}) for [display on Resource Watch]({link to dataset's metadata page on Resource Watch}).

 The source provided the data in multiple TIFF files available for download via URL.
 The TIFFs show Agro-Ecological Zone classification for the world.